“It is not enough to be not racist, you have to be anti racist.”

 In the latest Netflix episode of Patriot Act, Hasan Minhaj, an Indian-American host and a US comedian, called out on ‘desi’ racism prevalent among the South Asian community, and the urgent need for reforms in law enforcement.

-Since then, violent protests in support of the #BlackLivesMatter movement have erupted across various countries like USA, Canada and UK.
+Since then, violent protests in support of the #BlackLivesMatter movement have erupted across various countries like the USA, Canada, and the UK.
 While some came out on the streets with posters, others uploaded black-out images on Instagram under the banner of #blackouttuesday.

-In the 12-minute clip titled as ‘We Cannot Stay Silent About George Floyd’, Minhaj begun by talking about the widespread protests that have brought looting, destruction of property and widespread arrests.
+In the 12-minute clip titled ‘We Cannot Stay Silent About George Floyd’, Minhaj began by talking about the widespread protests that have brought looting, destruction of property, and widespread arrests.

 “It is bad to be black in desi culture, even though we all wish we were black… That is the great hypocrisy”